 Let’s not forget about the thin mattress.
 That definitely adds to the uncomfortableness factor.
 It has to be thin because the primary use of the furniture is as a sofa.
 Nobody is going to have a sofa sleeper and no bed in their apartment or home.

 The sleeping skill to be learned in this case is to not even try to sleep there.
 A sleeping bag on the floor is a better alternative to a sofa sleeper.
 So is an inflatable air mattress.
 For that matter, so is a thin sheet placed on the floor while you rest on it fully dressed in tight clothes.
 Really, there’s not anything much worse than trying to sleep on one of these especially if you can’t lay along the very top of the pullout for one reason or another.

 Well, that’s not entirely true.
 Trying to sleep on a busy street corner in the rain is worse.
 Sleeping in a hot outhouse at a construction site is worse too, I imagine.
 I could probably come up with a few other examples but I imagine you get the idea, reader.

 If you encounter a situation where you’re expected to sleep on one of these, you’re best off following the five principles of sleep, as detailed last week.

 With such great options available why do they still sell them at every furniture store?

 The only logical reason I can come up with is that the idea of them sounds good.
 They’re a feature, a solution to someone’s problem that everyone expects to come up every once-in-awhile.
 That can be the only possible reason.

-If you have to sleep on a sofa sleeper
+But if you absolutely have to sleep on a sofa sleeper…